tommeagher/tommeagher.github.io/_posts/2014-06-03-things-i-never-learned-at-newspapers.md

 If you do good work, other journalists will pay attention.
 Every project was a learning opportunity for our team, for colleagues at Thunderdome and at our local papers.

 A big part of our data team's mission was to evangelize for smart watchdog reporting, strong data analysis and good online presentation.
 We wanted to share our ideas and to learn from our colleagues.
-It was gratifying to see others start to pick up on this, whether it was a producer in Thunderdome embracing [DocumentCloud](http://www.documentcloud.org/home) or an editor in Michigan asking for advice on tools for searchable tables and interactive maps.
+It was gratifying to see others pick up on this, whether it was a producer in Thunderdome embracing [DocumentCloud](http://www.documentcloud.org/home) or an editor in Michigan asking for advice on tools for searchable tables and interactive maps.

-When we started, we inherited a small email list of a couple dozen local DFM journalists who were data-curious.
+When we began, we inherited a small email list of a couple dozen local DFM journalists who were data-curious.
 By the time Thunderdome shut down, the listserv had grown to about 120 people, from San Jose to New Haven.
 Newspaper journalists want to learn how to do data analysis and develop for the web.
 A newsroom that supports them in practicing and mastering those skills will reap the benefits.
-You just have to start building the culture.
+You have to start building that culture.
 <br />

 <br />